chris-arsenault/checkout-machine/README.md

 Current deals with the bonus card include 1/2 off `salsa` as well as buy 2, get 1 free `chips`.

+If you are a gold card member, your discount is increased by 50%

 There is a 50 cents surcharge for tobacco products.

 All scanned products must make a call to a _remote_ inventory control system that logs the scanned products for inventory control purposes (assume a REST webservice call).